 Physical assets: An item of value that has tangible existence; for example cash, equipment, inventory or real estate.
-Physical assets can also refer to securities, such as company shares or fixed income securities.
+Physical assets can also refer to securities, equipment, inventory or real estate.
+Physical assets can also reter to securities, such as company shares or fixed income securities.

 Property expense ratio: Property expenses are the operating expenses that relate to the management of the property assets in the portfolio.
+These include:

-These include: insurance and rates, rent review and lease renewal costs and maintenance and repairs, but not improvements.
+insurance and rates, rent review and lease renewal costs and maintenance and repairs, but not improvements.
 They depend on the level of activity taking place within the fund.
 The Property Expense Ratio is the ratio of property expenses to the fund's net asset value.